senditu/simpletorrent/README.md

 simpletorrent
 =============

-A lightweight web-based torrent client designed for headless operation
+A web-ui based torrent client with responsive design